Pat-Vdv/Aude/README.md

 # Running Aude

-Just open `index.html` in a recent browser.

-With Chrome / Chromium and newest version of Opera, you need to run a web server.
+Due to restriction of current browsers for accessing files locally, you need to run a web server.
 Mac / Linux users can run the following command in Aude's folder:

-    python -m "http.server" 8010 --bind localhost
+    python3 -m "http.server" 8010 --bind localhost

-Then, Aude is accessible at http://localhost:8010/
+Then, Aude is accessible at http://localhost:8010/ and will work on any recent major browser.

-Windows users are advised to use Mozilla Firefox, this is probably the simplest option.

 Supported browsers are:
  - The last version of Firefox